garypigott39/tes-custom-drupal8-migration/SLIDES.md

 * Working at Tes for about 2.5 years.

-* Working with Drupal for about 5 years both backend and frontend, although I would classify myself as primarily a backend dev.
+* Working with Drupal for about 5 years.

-* Prior to that was working as an applications developer for 15 years

 * Mainly working in D7 although I did have a year of D6 (never want go back to that)